World-Meteorological-Organization/cap2geojson/README.md

 # The CAP to GeoJSON Converter

-### The Python module for making CAP alerts visualizable
+### The Python package for making CAP alerts visualizable

 <div align="center">